How Much Progress Has There Been in NVIDIA Datacenter GPUs?: Conclusion

-\ourparagraph{Insight 8 - the technical improvement per watt grows faster than the per-dollar one} In terms of technical improvement per dollar and per watt, we observe release price increases resulting in less technical improvement per dollar than per watt, due to the faster growth of release prices over time than TDP.
-While there was a historical point when we thought of compute costs as dominated by the cost of electricity to run a GPU, we now tend to think of compute costs as dominated by the purchase or release price, as proved by these trends.
-Our analysis shows that TFLOPS/W (compute per variable energy cost) increases by 1.3$\times$ to 2.9$\times$ relative to TFLOPS/\$ (compute capacity per fixed capital cost).
+\ourparagraph{Insight 8 - the technical improvement per watt grows faster than the per-dollar one} In terms of technical improvement per dollar and per watt, we observe that the increase in release prices results in less technical improvement per dollar than per watt, as the release price metric grows faster over time than the TDP one.
+In particular, our analysis shows that TFLOPS/W (compute per variable energy cost) increases by 1.3$\times$ to 2.9$\times$ relative to TFLOPS/\$ (compute capacity per fixed capital cost).
+Meeting the demand for the ever more powerful hardware needed to sustain modern workloads should shorten the lifetimes of the most powerful, cutting-edge computing devices, particularly AI-oriented ones.
+It would be useful to confirm that lifecycle compute costs are increasingly dominated by fixed investments in hardware purchases rather than by variable costs of energy (electricity), as implied by the contrasting trends in price and energy use per unit of theoretical computing output that we have documented in this paper.